 We had hiked for three days through darkened woods and high alpine plains passing yaks grazing happily upon impossibly steep slopes.
 The Gods of old had tested us with every step.
 Despite April being the best time of year to go trekking in Bhutan, we had encountered ankle deep mud and endless waves of stinging hailstones.
 Thunder cracked loudly as we crossed creaking suspension bridges, the rivers buoyed by reinforcements and rushing fast.
 Lightning split the sky and we found many blackened trees, burnt and hollow inside, lining the trekking path as it wound deeper and higher into the mountains.

 Bhutan is a tiny country, a small Himalayan kingdom with a population of less than a million people.
 What it lacks in size, it more than makes up for in personality.
-Bhutan is one of the most culturally rich places I have ever been and in Bhutan, there is little difference between fact and legend.
+Bhutan is one of the most culturally rich places I have ever been and there is little difference between fact and legend in Bhutan.
 Bhutanese history teaches us that Guru Rinpoche, one of the most beloved and important spiritual figures in Bhutanese history, ordered his Bhutanese girlfriend (he had quite a few girlfriends) to turn into a tiger which he then mounted and flew into the mountains in search of the perfect cave to meditate in.
 He stayed in his cave, which I had the pleasure of visiting, for 3 years, 3 months and 3 days.
 Later, the Tiger’s Nest Monastery was built upon the cliff-face concealing Rinpoche’s cave.

 Bhutan is a place of devout Buddhist belief but make no mistake, these are not the Buddhists as romanticised by Western Culture.
 The Bhutanese are a warrior people.
 Stunning Dzongs, the Bhutanese version of a fortress, protect key mountain passes and roads.
 These iconic red and white buildings, traditionally home to both monks and warriors, dot the landscape and maintain peace throughout the land.